zesk/build/documentation/source/guide/why.md

 which are open source.

-If you live in your shell, and use **Bash** – we recommend you check out the [functionality](../tools/all.md) which is offered and see if it will work for your projects. **Zesk Build** eats its own dog food so this tool is used in production environments and configures remote pipelines identically, delivers credentials to developers and keeps our credentials synchronized using an add-on library called **Infrastructure** which manages infrastructure configuration in the cloud using `Terraform` or `OpenTofu` and deploying of **Development
+If you live in your shell, and use **Bash** – we recommend you check out the [functionality](../tools/all.md) which is offered and see if it will work for your projects. **{applicationName}** eats its own dog food so this tool is used in production environments and configures remote pipelines identically, delivers credentials to developers and keeps our credentials synchronized using an add-on library called **Infrastructure** which manages infrastructure configuration in the cloud using `Terraform` or `OpenTofu` and deploying of **Development